 Trump said he moved Mattis' departure date up to January 1, two months earlier than originally planned.

 Mattis is the latest senior administration to leave Trump's Cabinet.
 Jeff Sessions was pushed out as attorney general the day after the midterm elections in November, Rex Tillerson was unceremoniously fired as secretary of state in March and national security adviser H.R.
 McMaster was replaced.

-Chief Pentagon spokeswoman Dana White announced last month that she's leaving her post, a move that while it coincided with Mattis stepping down, came amid an internal Defense Department investigation into her conduct.
+Chief Pentagon spokeswoman Dana White announced last month that she's leaving her post, a move that coincided with Mattis stepping down.
+There was also an internal Defense Department investigation into her conduct.